kumar2net/my-eleventy-site/src/posts/2022-12-25-farming-at-madampatti-village.md

 - Womenfolk Planted the banana stems வாழ தண்டு of 4 to 6 inches at intervals
 - Then Fertilizing & Pesticiding

 Why isn't the organic farming techniques espoused by Nammalvar practised here?
+Maybe they find them unviable cost wise and hence use chemical based ones